LLNL/llnl.github.io/about/using-github.md

 * NO Unclassified Controlled Nuclear Information (UCNI)

 When in doubt, contact a Derivative Classifier (DC) and / or Information Management (IM) for further guidance.

+#### Repository Visibility

+Now that your project is on GitHub, make sure users and contributors can find it!
+There are several ways to do this.
+Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) for help with the following tasks:

+* Include meaningful metadata (description and topic tags) in your repository.
+Example: [Spack](https://github.com/spack/spack) lists several topic tags below a one-sentence description.
+    * See helpful hints on [GitHub's topic help page](https://help.github.com/articles/about-topics/).
+Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux).
+* Include a summary of your project with GitHub and documentation links on LLNL's [Computation website](https://computation.llnl.gov/).
+* Let [Twitter](https://twitter.com/LLNL_OpenSource) followers know your project is available on GitHub.
+* Publicize any outreach activities related to your project.
+Examples: You have a paper/poster/presentation accepted at a conference; you're hosting a workshop or webinar; your project is nominated for an award; or you're speaking on a podcast or guest blogging.

 ### Other References